cmartell-at-ocp/cmartell-pro/README.md

-- 👋 Hi, I’m Carlos Martell@
+- 👋 Hi, I’m Carlos Martell!
 - 👀 I’m interested in DevOps and Automation
 - 🌱 I’m currently learning about Kubernetes